 With Saturn transiting Capricorn, we are being asked to translate our vision into an actionable plan and execute it patiently and painstakingly.
 It is time to build solid foundations that will support us over the next thirty years, through hard work and persistence.
 Saturn in Capricorn demands that we take our responsibilities seriously, that we take life seriously.
 Every action, every decision, every word has a consequence.
 Our dreams can only come true if they are grounded in reality and pursued realistically.
 We will only succeed if we are brutally honest with ourselves.
 Integrity and dedication are key to this transit.

-I will be elaborating on the effects of Saturn through the houses over the next few weeks.
+I will be elaborating on the effects of Saturn through the houses over the next few months.
 To find out how this affects you, check where Capricorn sits in your chart.
 The house where you have Capricorn on a house cusp in your natal chart will point to the area of your life which will come into focus.
 If you don’t have a natal chart, you can draw one for free using my free calculator, or get in touch to book a private consultation with me or a written report.